-The UN Action MPTF also supported the deployment of Women's Protection Advisers in 2014.
-Women's Protection Advisers (WPAs) in peacekeeping missions are called for by the Security Council in resolutions 1888 and 1960.
+The UN Action MPTF also supported the deployment of Women's Protection Advisers (WPAs) in 2014.
+WPAs in peacekeeping missions are called for by the Security Council in resolutions 1888 and 1960, as well as in several country-specific peacekeeping mandates.

 In line with paragraph 12 of resolution 1888 and paragraph 10 of resolution 1960, the Terms of Reference for WPAs were jointly prepared by DPA, DPKO, OHCHR and the OSRSG-SVC, in consultation with other members of UN Action.
-The UN Action MPTF supports WPAs in both the

-MONUSCO and UNOCI peacekeeping missions.
-The Human Rights WPA (HR WPA) in MONUSCO was deployed in August 2014 and has supported the revival of the MARA Working Group.
+The UN Action MPTF supports WPAs in both the MONUSCO and UNOCI peacekeeping missions.
+The Human Rights WPA (HR WPA) in MONUSCO was deployed in August 2014 and has supported the revival of the Monitoring, Analysis and Reporting Arrangement (MARA) Working Group.
 Terms of reference were developed and the working group has met regularly.
-In addition, the HR WPA led investigations into allegations of incidents of conflict-related sexual violence, followed up on investigations with field offices in different provinces and developed a mechanism to follow up on cases before the justice system (UNA027).
+In addition, the HR WPA led investigations into alleged incidents of conflict-related sexual violence, followed up on investigations with field offices in different provinces and developed a mechanism to follow up on cases before the justice system.
+UN Action also provide support to one senior WPA, on secondment from the Dutch government, in MONUSCO.
 In UNOCI, one HR WPA was recruited in June 2014.
 The HR WPA has started to build the capacity of mission personnel and civil society (legal aid clinics) to prevent and respond to CRSV.
 The HR WPA supports regular MARA meetings, and closely monitors incidents of CRSV committed by armed forces to ensure accountability.
-In addition, the HR WPA is supporting the national armed forces to sensitize and build capacity of their personnel to prevent and ensure accountability for incidents of CRSV (UNA031).
+In addition, the HR WPA is supporting the national armed forces to sensitize and build the capacity of their personnel to prevent and ensure accountability for incidents of CRSV.